Updated Rules Announced for the Tennessee Hemp Program

 - Movement permits are required for rooted and harvested plants.
 Under the newly updated rules, hemp growers are still required to obtain movement permits for rooted and/or viable hemp.
 In addition, hemp growers are also required to obtain movement permits when hemp is moved to “anyone who treats or transforms harvested hemp.”

-For questions, please contact Miller & Martin Attorneys Stephanie Savage and Merrill Nelson.
+For more information about the Tennessee Hemp Industry or Georgia Hemp Industry, contact Miller & Martin attorney Stephanie Savage or Merrill Nelson.